 Specifies the maximum weight for servers on this port.
 This affects how much difference there can be between the number of requests the executor will give each server.

 port-mode

-Specifies whether the port will feed all requests from a single client to a single server (known as sticky), use passive ftp (pftp), use Web Server Cache (cache), or use no particular protocols on this cluster (none).
+Specifies whether the port will feed all requests from a single client to a single server (known as sticky), use passive ftp (pftp), or use no particular protocols on this cluster (none).

-Valid Values: 0 - 3, where
+Valid Values: 0 - 2, where